aaubs/ds24/content/m3/04_Group_assignment.md

 title: "Group Assignment 4"
 weight: 8
 disableToc: true
-draft: True
+draft: false
 ---

 # Portfolio Exercise 4: Advanced AI Applications
-> **Note:** M4 - Group Assignment 4 Deadline: Monday, January 8th at Noon
+> **Note:** M4 - Final Assignment Deadline: Friday, 8 March 2024, 12:00 PM

 ![LangChain Cheat Sheet](https://python.langchain.com/assets/images/rag_retrieval_generation-1046a4668d6bb08786ef73c56d4f228a.png)

 ## Introduction

-This assignment encourages you to build an engaging and, if possible, fun application using the techniques learned in this module.
-The focus is on applying advanced AI and DL methods to solve relevant tasks, with an emphasis on creativity and practical application.
+This assignment is designed to explore the frontier of AI applications, focusing on the integration of Retrieval-Augmented Generation (RAG) with vector databases such as ChromDB and LanceDB, and the comparison of various prompt engineering techniques.
+The goal is to build an application that not only showcases advanced AI and DL capabilities but also evaluates the impact of different prompt strategies on model performance.

 ## Objective

 ### Task Description

-Your goal is to develop an application that uses advanced AI techniques and DL for a specific, relevant task.
-The application should be more than a simple semantic search tool and should exhibit innovation in its approach and functionality.
+Create an application that utilizes RAG and vector databases, and systematically compares the effectiveness of at least three distinct prompt engineering techniques.

 ### Key Components

-- **Transformer Utilization:** Implement self-trained or fine-tuned transformers.
-However not sentence transformer for semantic search only (you are welcome to explore techniques beyond the scope of the course e.g. on HF)
+- **RAG and Vector Database Integration:** Implement RAG with ChromDB and LanceDB to enhance information retrieval and content generation.
+- **Transformer Model Adaptation:** Use transformer models (SBERT or BERT)
+- **Prompt Engineering Comparison:** Experiment with and evaluate at least three different prompt engineering techniques to determine their impact on the model's performance.

-- **Platform Integration:** The model should be published on Hugging Face (HF) and include a Gradio app (in-notebook) or HF spaces.
+- **Platform Integration:** Deploy the application on Hugging Face, with interactive access provided via Gradio or HF Spaces.

 ## Additional Features (Nice-to-Have)

+- **Fine-Tuning Capabilities:** If possible, fine-tune a GPT model specific to your application's needs, detailing the process and its impact on application performance.
-- A Streamlit app hosted on HF Hub.
+- **Streamlit Application:** Develop a Streamlit app hosted on the HF Hub, offering a richer, more interactive user experience.
-- Optional use of various APIs (e.g., HF Inference API, Cohere), but be mindful of costs, especially with OpenAI.
-- Explore techniques beyond the course scope, such as those available on Hugging Face or other platforms.A more complex LLM setup integrating tools like langchain, promptify, pinecone, etc.

 ## Data